-If you’re a homeowner who owns a pool, chances are you’ve heard that phosphates in your pool water are bad.
-But are phosphates really bad for your pool?
+If you’re a homeowner who owns a swimming pool, you’ve probably heard that phosphates in your pool water are bad.
+But are phosphates really harmful for your pool?
 And do you need to purchase a phosphate remover?

 What Are Phosphates?

 Phosphates are chemical compounds that have phosphorus, an element that’s naturally occurring.
 Phosphates also have amounts of oxygen and hydrogen, in addition to other factors.
-These are inorganic materials that can potentially cloud your water, depending on your pool water levels.
+Depending on your pool water levels, these inorganic materials can potentially cloud your water.

 It’s possible for pool owners to accidentally add phosphates to pool water if they’re using chemical products that have phosphorus materials or phosphoric acid.

 How Do I Know If My Phosphate Levels Are Too High?

 Ideally, you’ll want your phosphate levels in your swimming pool to be under 100 ppb (parts per billion).
 You can use a testing kit to find out exactly how much phosphate is in your pool, but you can also tell if your phosphate levels are too high by examining your pool visually.

 Although these might not be signs of solely high phosphate levels, your swimming pool might have too much phosphate if you notice:

 So, that being said, are phosphates really a problem for your swimming pool?

 Are Phosphates in Pool Water a Problem?